Words: Ellen Kenny, Eva O’Beirne

 This month, the Government launched a public consultation on the “right to housing”.
 But what does a right to housing mean, and how can Ireland make it happen?

 Houses.
 We all want one.
 We all deserve one.
 People have campaigned, protested and have even been arrested trying to find one.
 A roof over one’s head is one of the most basic human needs.
-But it is also causing some of the most contentious discussion and debate.
+But it is also causing some of the most contentious discussions and debates.

 For years now, academics and activists have urged Irish people to reconsider the way they view a house.
 To view it as a natural right, rather than a commodity reserved only for those on high salaries.
 Now, the deepening crisis has spurred the conversations further.

 Ireland is in a crisis, or as President Higgins more accurately said, a disaster.
-There are 10,325 homeless people in Ireland, with more than half of them in Dublin alone.
+There are over 10,000 homeless people in Ireland, with more than half of them in Dublin alone.
+Approximately one in four Irish adults are affected by hidden homelessness.
 Counter-intuitively, there are 166,752 vacant homes in Ireland.

 In 2021, 20,433 homes were built, but just 7,568 of those were actually bought by home buyers.
 Property developers have taken over the housing market, and the Government shows no indication of changing this.

 The average house price is now almost ten per cent more expensive than last year.
-The average cost of rent in Dublin is now 2,000 euros per month.
+The average cost of rent for a full property in Dublin is now 2,200 euros per month.

 The statistics keep building up, but the bottom line is that the current system is broken.